Casino City's Indian Gaming Business Report | Part of Casino City's Gaming Analyst Package

 - Future outlook for Indian gaming, including potential growth and challenges

-The Report provides nationwide and state statistics (the latter not available anywhere else) for calendar year 2015, the most current data available.
+The Report provides nationwide and state statistics (the latter not available anywhere else) for calendar year 2017.
 Market summaries and performance metrics are provided by state.
 Summaries include year-over-year comparisons for gaming and non-gaming related revenue.
-The Report includes a directory of the 494 Indian gaming facilities that operated in the United States in 2015 along with a cross-reference listing of 242 gaming tribes and the facilities they own.
+The Report includes a directory of Indian gaming facilities with a cross-reference listing of gaming tribes and the facilities they own.
+Covid closure and reopening data is provided for each facility.

 The Report also includes comparisons across states and classes of gaming, state-by-state historical perspective and trends, an examination of the reasons for Indian gaming performance, comparisons to other gaming segments, an economic impact analysis measuring Indian gaming's contribution to the U.S. economy, and a qualitative future outlook.

-The Indian Gaming Industry Report Online Subscription contains:
+The Indian Gaming Business Report Online Subscription contains:

 - Continuously updated Indian gaming tribe and property data

-- Online access to the Report in easy-to-use Flipping Book format
+- Online access to the printed teport in easy-to-use Flipping Book format

-“I have always had deep appreciation for Alan’s Indian Gaming Study.
+“I have always had deep appreciation for (the Report).
 It provides me as a Tribal leader the kind of information that helps me understand the current conditions of the Indian gaming industry, including trends and how our gaming operation is fairing relative to what is going on across Indian Country.”

 - W. Ron Allen